Return to Publications

 These datasets were prepared and tested for use with the tools/train.py and tools/eval_testset.py scripts in the CoverHunterMPS project, but any model that relies on CQT (Constant-Q Transform) features could use these equally well.

-Both of the test datasets on this page can be used during model training runs to display how well your model does against these testsets by installing them and then un-commenting the corresponding reels50hard and reels50easy lines in the training-related hparams.yaml file of your CoverHunterMPS project.
+The test datasets on this page can be used during model training runs to display how well your model does against these testsets by installing them and then un-commenting the corresponding reels50hard, reels50easy, and reels50transpose lines in the training-related hparams.yaml file of your CoverHunterMPS project.

 Place the testsets you want in the "data" folder of your CoverHunterMPS project, and unzip them there.